 - Professional staff who work less than a 12-month-per-year schedule and, therefore, receive less than 12 Annual Paid Sick Days per year may use up to the total number of Annual Paid Sick Days they receive per fiscal year.

-- Paid sick leave, including leave to care for an eligible family member, will run concurrently with Family & Medical Leave when the professional staff member is eligible for Family & Medical Leave.
+- Paid sick leave, including leave to care for an eligible family member, will run concurrently with Family and Medical Leave when the professional staff member is eligible for Family and Medical Leave.